valeriog2023/Networks/MULTICAST_NOTES.md

    * Positive Entries are selected based on longest match
    * Note that a single negative entry could blacklist multiple positive (as it is considered first)
-*  Groups: 224.0.1.39, 224.0.1.40 are propagated across in **dense mode** thorugh the network. (there is no RP) This requires: ```pim sparse-dense-mode``` on all interfaces within the multicast domain.
+*  Groups: 224.0.1.39, 224.0.1.40 are propagated across in **dense mode** thorugh the network. (there is no RP) This requires: ```ip pim sparse-dense-mode``` on all interfaces within the multicast domain.
 You may also want to use the ```no ip dm-fallback``` global command.
    *  An alternative to **spare-dense** mode for 224.0.1.39, 224.0.1.40, is to use **Auto-RP Listener**
       It will only allows those 2 groups to work in **dense** mode and it does not use sparse-dense on the interface